User Guide

 Optional arguments:

-• User should manually add the new client as an interested client of those properties (using ic/ prefix under add -p command).
+- User should manually add the new client as an interested client of those properties (using

-• The ip/INTERESTED_PROPERTY flag allows users to specify which properties the client is interested in.
+ip/INTERESTED_PROPERTYflag allows users to specify which properties the client is interested in.- The

-• To add multiple properties, users should type ip/[INTERESTED_PROPERTY] for each property.
-For example, ip/unit1 ip/unit2
+- To add multiple properties, users should type

 Examples: